1929 Holland with Boston by-election

-The 1929 Holland with Boston by-election was a by-election held on 21 March 1929 for the House of Commons constituency of Holland with Boston in Lincolnshire.
+The 1929 Holland with Boston by-election was a by-election held on 21 March 1929 for the British House of Commons constituency of Holland with Boston in Lincolnshire.

-The by-election was caused by the death of the town's Unionist Member of Parliament, Arthur Dean; who had held the seat at the 1924 general election.
+The by-election was caused by the death of the Unionist Member of Parliament, Arthur Dean; who had held the seat at the 1924 general election.
 At that election, Labour came second and the Liberals finished third.
 Labour had won the seat in 1918, but it had been gained by the Unionists at a by-election just before the 1924 general election.

 Candidates

 The new Unionist candidate chosen to defend the seat was Frederick J. Van den Berg.
 He was born and raised in Johannesburg, before moving to London to practise as a Barrister in 1916.
 He was standing as a candidate for the first time.